whosonfirst/go-redis-tools/README.md

 ```
 ./bin/publish  -h
 Usage of ./bin/publish:
+  -debug
+    	Print all RESP commands to STDOUT (only really useful if you have invoked the -pubsubd flag).
   -pubsubd
     	Invoke a local pubsubd server that publish and subscribe clients will connect to.
 This may be useful when you don't have a local copy of Redis around.
   -redis-channel string